CryptologyExchange/api/README.md

 > ```
 where `access_key` is a client access key,
       `secret_key` is a client secret key,
-      `last_seen_order` is the last order which client got from a server in previous sessions or -1, `protocol_version` is a version of protocol,
+      `last_seen_message_id` is the last message id which client got from a server in previous sessions or -1, `protocol_version` is a version of protocol,
       `get_balances` and `get_order_books` are optional flags which ask the server to send user balances and/or order books (default false)